Incolink

 Christian Bombig

+Christian is a respected workplace leader having held positions in finance, public policy and industrial relations sectors over the last 20 years.
+Prior to joining Incolink Christian worked as a Senior Adviser to the Premier and Senior Manager of Industry Partnerships at CBUS Super.
 In his role at Incolink Christian oversees the growth, marketing and communications areas of the business ensuring a member-first approach.
 Christian has a lifelong commitment to representing the interests of working people and always approaches responsibilities with integrity.
 Managing processes that deliver effective business outcomes are important to Christian and he strongly believes that his considered approach to building and managing relationships, allows him to effectively deliver outcomes.

 Samantha Ellison

-Senior Legal Counsel & Company Secretary
+General Counsel and Company Secretary

 Samantha is an experienced lawyer with a diverse background in legal practice.
 With many years of dedicated service in private practice, Sam has honed her expertise in property law, general commercial law, and corporate law.
 Throughout her career she has had the opportunity to collaborate with businesses across various sectors, guiding them through complex contract negotiations, offering sound legal strategies for risk mitigation, and ensuring compliance with regulatory frameworks.